-Company witness Tomlinson testified that based on the end-of-period balances in the Company's Deferred Gas Cost Accounts, as reflected in Tomlinson Exhibit(MBT-1), she recommended that the increments/decrements to Piedmont's rates be placed into effect for a period of twelve months after the effective date of the final order in this proceeding.
+Company witness Tomlinson testified that based on the end-of-period balances in the Company's Deferred Gas Cost Accounts, as reflected in Tomlinson Exhibit\(MBT-1), she recommended that the increments/decrements to Piedmont's rates be placed into effect for a period of twelve months after the effective date of the final order in this proceeding.

-The Public Staff Panel testified that they had reviewed Company witness Tomlinson's proposed temporary rate decrement applicable to the Sales Customers Only Deferred Account balance in Tomlinson Exhibit(MBT-3) and the proposed temporary rate increments applicable to the All Customers Deferred Account balance in Tomlinson Exhibit(MBT-4).
+The Public Staff Panel testified that they had reviewed Company witness Tomlinson's proposed temporary rate decrement applicable to the Sales Customers' Only Deferred Account balance in Tomlinson Exhibit\(MBT-3) and the proposed temporary rate increments applicable to the All Customers' Deferred Account balance in Tomlinson Revised Exhibit\(MBT-4).
 The Public Staff Panel agreed with the accuracy of the calculations.

-The Public Staff testified that supplier refunds received by Piedmont are flowed through to ratepayers in the All Customers Deferred Account or in certain circumstances applied to the NCUC Legal Fund Reserve Account.
 The Public Staff Panel also testified that the Company received a \$25,544,306.12 refund from Transco on July 1, 2020, pursuant to Article IV of the Stipulation and Agreement filed on December 31, 2019 in FERC Docket No. RP18-1126 (July Transco Refund).
-The Public Staff Panel stated that, as indicated in a letter filed with the Commission on July 6, 2020 in Docket No. G-100,

-Sub 57, Piedmont stated that the total North Carolina portion of the refund was \$21,773,966.54, and Piedmont had credited \$21,459,154.78 to the All Customers Deferred Account and credited the remaining \$314,811.76 to the NCUC Legal Fund Account per Commission Order dated October 25, 2007 in Docket No. G-9, Sub 547.
+The Public Staff Panel stated that, as indicated in a letter filed with the Commission on July 6, 2020 in Docket No. G-100, Sub 57, Piedmont stated that the total North Carolina portion of the refund was \$21,773,966.54, and that the Company had credited \$21,459,154.78 to the All Customers' Deferred Account and credited the remaining \$314,811.76 to the NCUC Legal Fund Account per Commission Order dated October 25, 2007 in Docket No. G-9, Sub 547.

-The Public Staff testified that at the end of July 2020, the All Customers Deferred Account balance had decreased from a debit balance of \$21,209,945 as of May 31, 2020, to a debit balance of \$13,524,959 owed by the customers to the Company.
-This change includes the July Transco Refund credit as well as the under-collections for the months of June and July 2020.
-The Public Staff Panel stated that the Company projects that the All Customers Deferred Account will continue to reflect under-collections during the summer period, thus increasing the debit balance to approximately \$31.7 million as of October 2020.
-Therefore, the Panel concluded that the temporary gas cost rate increments applicable to the All Customers Deferred Account balance at May 31, 2020, as proposed by the Company in Tomlinson Exhibit(MBT-4), are appropriate to implement at this time.
+The Public Staff testified that at the end of July 2020, the All Customers' Deferred Account balance had decreased from a debit balance of \$21,209,945 as of May 31, 2020, to a debit balance of \$13,524,959 owed by the customers to the Company.
+This change includes the July Transco Refund credit as well as under-collections for the months of June and July 2020.
+The Public Staff Panel stated that the Company projects that the All Customers' Deferred Account will continue to reflect under-collections during the summer period, thus increasing the debit balance to approximately \$31.7 million as of October 2020.
+Therefore, the Panel concluded that the temporary gas cost rate increments applicable to the All Customers' Deferred Account balance at May 31, 2020, as proposed by the Company in Tomlinson Exhibit\(MBT-4), are appropriate to implement at this time.

-The Public Staff Panel stated that the Sales Customers Only Deferred Account balance at May 31, 2020, reflects a credit balance of \$12,763,548 owed from the Company to customers.
-The Public Staff Panel testified that this balance increased to a credit balance of \$20,627,413 at the end of July 2020.
-The Company projected this balance to further increase throughout the summer period, therefore, the Panel agreed with the Company's proposal of implementing a decrement in rates to refund the Sales Customers Only Deferred Account balance to customers as shown on Tomlinson Exhibit(MBT-3) in the instant docket.
+The Public Staff Panel stated that the Sales Customers' Only Deferred Account balance at May 31, 2020 reflects a credit balance of (\$12,763,548) owed from the Company to customers.
+The Public Staff Panel testified that this balance increased to a credit balance of (\$20,627,413) at the end of July 2020.
+The Company projected this balance to further increase throughout the summer period, therefore, the Panel agreed with the Company's proposal of implementing a decrement in rates to refund the Sales Customers' Only Deferred Account balance to customers as shown on Tomlinson Exhibit\(MBT-3) in the instant docket.

-The Public Staff further recommended that Piedmont continue to monitor the balances in both the All Customers and Sales Customers Only Deferred Accounts, and, if needed, file an application for authority to change the benchmark commodity cost of gas or implement new temporary increments or decrements through the Purchased Gas Adjustment mechanism in order to keep the deferred gas costs account balances at reasonable levels.
+The Public Staff further recommended that Piedmont continue to monitor the balances in both the All Customers' and Sales Customers' Only Deferred Accounts, and, if needed, file an application for authority to change the benchmark commodity cost of gas or implement new temporary increments or decrements through the Purchased Gas Adjustment mechanism in order to keep the deferred gas costs account balances at reasonable levels.

-Based on the foregoing, the Commission concludes that it is appropriate for the Company to remove the temporary rates that were implemented in Docket No. G-9, Sub 752, and to implement the Company's temporary decrement and increments as proposed in the instant docket.
+Based on the foregoing, the Commission concludes that it is appropriate for the Company to implement the Company's temporary decrement and increments as proposed in the instant docket.